delafields/data-projects/epl-transfers/README.md

 A brief visual analysis can be found in the [Overall Analysis](OverallAnalysis.md) file.

+An in depth analysis of the modern transfer market can be found in the [Analysis](Analysis.md) file.

 See [epl_table_scraper.r]('epl_scraper.r') for the results-table scraper code.

 ## Data